 The Bank of New York Mellon, as depositary, will register and deliver the American Depositary Shares, or the ADSs.
-Each ADS will represent shares (or a right to receive shares) deposited with The Bank of New York Mellon, acting through an office located in the United Kingdom, as custodian for the depositary.
+Each ADS will represent one ordinary share (or a right to receive one ordinary share) deposited with The Bank of New York Mellon, acting through an office located in the United Kingdom, as custodian for the depositary.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
 The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
-The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York
+The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286